openshift/lvm-operator/doc/dev-guide/reconciler.md

 Note:
 - Above names refers to the struct which satisfies `resourceManager` interface
-- Please refer to topolvm [design][topolvm-design] doc to know more about Topolvm CSI
+- Please refer to the topolvm [design][topolvm-design] doc to know more about TopoLVM CSI
 - Any new resource units should also implement `resourceManager` interface